ibm-cloud-docs/hybrid-workloads/hybrid-access-tutorial.md

 Make sure that you are logged in as the account owner or a user with the Administrator role on all account management services or Administrator role on the IAM Identity Service.
 For more information, see [IAM Identity service](/docs/account?topic=account-account-services#identity-service-account-management).

-## Create a trusted prolfile: IT infrastructure engineer
+## Create a trusted profile: IT infrastructure engineer
 {: #it-tp}
 {: step}